saliloak/My-React-Practice/README.md

 The content component has Two other nested components in it namely Gender which is a Radio button List and a Salutation Component which allows me to choose Gender

+#Update: Also added a dynamic Input Component to be reusable

 I have tried to keep components at a minute level like this so as to get a feel of react